Biblical. Relational. Integral. Experiential.

 Erica Reiter especially loves working with teachers and children in the outdoors and has worked most recently on developing school garden and outdoor education curriculum.
 At home, she enjoys illustrating children’s books, farming and playing with her nieces and nephews.

 Susan Martin has worked for over 18 years in advancement operations for non-profits and higher education.
 She is a “number cruncher” and actually LIKES preparing financial reports.
 Susan has a BS in Speech Pathology from Penn State.
-She is a life long Nittany Lion Fan and also loves music, the beach, and camping with her daughter and granddaughters.
+A life long Nittany Lion Fan, she also loves music, the beach, and camping with her daughter and granddaughters.
 She cherishes her husband, three adult children, two daughters-in-law and four granddaughters.

 Grace Andringa has invested in Redemptive Education as a parent, perpetual learner and volunteer teacher over past 12 years.
 A graduate of Boston College, Grace loves her vocation as a spiritual theology student, wife, and mother of 3 teens.
 She serves the body of Christ as a prayer minister, intercessor, conference speaker and bible study leader seeking to help others live redemptively in the shalom of the Kingdom of Christ.
 She treasures the way Redemptive Education places us all in God's story and allows us to delight in his beauty, trust His provision, share His grace and be equipped to partner in his continual redemptive mission.